FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying to a Local Cluster.md

 >>>kubectl create secret docker-registry image-credentials-secret --docker-server=your-acr-server --docker-username=your-appId --docker-password=your-password
 >>>```
 >>>>[!danger] Warning
->>>>Make sure to wrap your admin password in quotes, otherwise there is a chance it might not be created properly.
+>>>>Make sure to wrap your password in quotes, otherwise there is a chance it might not be created properly.
 >
 >>[!abstract]- Option 3: Existing Service Principle
 >>> [!example] Steps